-Working closely alongside Mikael and the wider Acamar leadership team, Jodie plays a vital role in shaping Bing’s global expansion; overseeing the Media Sales, Audience Engagement, Digital Product, Design and Production Management teams, and ensuring that Bing’s audience needs are placed at the centre of every decision.
+Working closely alongside Mikael and the wider Acamar leadership team, Jodie plays a vital role in shaping Bing’s global expansion; overseeing Sales & Distribution, YouTube, Social Media & Audience Engagement, Digital Product, and Production Management – always ensuring that Bing’s audience needs are placed at the centre of every decision.

 Prior to joining Acamar, Jodie was Director of Digital Content at Beano Studios where she managed the launch of Beano’s multi-award winning digital entertainment network.
 Previously she was Managing Editor, Online at Channel 4 with responsibility for leading the digital commissioning team.

 Natalie Harvey is a Licensing Professional and BA (Hons) Marketing & Modern Languages graduate, with over 20 years experience in the Licensed Entertainment Industry working in the broadcast, toy, theatrical and agent sectors for Wildbrain CPLG, ITV, Hasbro, Twentieth Century Fox and Mattel.
 Natalie has worked on some high profile, global brand franchises spanning all consumer products categories over the years, and has an extensive network of contacts across the licensing and retail industry.
 Brand franchises include In The Night Garden, Sesame St, Thunderbirds, Transformers, My Little Pony, The Simpsons and Barbie.